Code-Institute-Submissions/OluwafemiAwosanya-LOCALZ_AugResub/README.md

 ### Design
 #### Colour Scheme
-The two main colours are
+The main colours used are white, blue, cyan, red and amber.
 #### Typography
 Roboto font is used throughout the project.